At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 While there are a variety of tools the parties use, almost every case involves interrogatories, which are written questions the opposing party must answer, and depositions, which are formal interviews conducted by the lawyers in the case.

-The discovery process can last many months to a year (or more), depending on the order of the court and complexity of the case.
+In Boston, the discovery process can last many months to a year (or more), depending on the order of the court and complexity of the case.

 At any time throughout the case, but typically at the conclusion of discovery, the parties may voluntarily engage in alternative dispute resolution.
 Alternative dispute resolution is primarily seen in the form of mediation, arbitration, or negotiations.